Madlab2/SelfSupvervisedCovidHeart/README.md

-## Self-Supervised Pre-Training for Covid-19 Heart Pathology Identification
+## Self-Supervised Pre-Training for Identification of Blood Vessels in Cardiac Tissue

 Repository for the self-supervised learning project in DTU course "Deep Learning for Experimental 3D Data".